6. The “friendship” bracelet

-- Be extra careful at places tourists frequent.
+- Be extra careful at tourist hot spots.
 Thieves prowl in and near museums, monuments, restaurants and hotels, at beaches, train stations and airports, and on subways and trains.
 Some target vehicles with nonlocal license plates.
-Pickpocketing is a threat “in major urban centers and highways across Spain,” the U.S. Embassy in Madrid says.
+Pickpocketing is a threat “in major urban centers and highways across Spain,” the U.S. Embassy in Madrid has warned.

 - Avoid placing passports, cash, cellphones and other valuables in the outer pockets of backpacks or purses or on tables in public places.
 Do not leave bags unattended or bags slung over the back of chairs, on hotel or store counters, on top of your suitcase or travel bag or out of your physical control.
 Keep only what you absolutely need in your wallet.